Table of Contents

 - Common names: benzolive tree, drumstick tree, horse-radish tree, kelor tree, mother’s best friend, never die tree, mlonge, moonga, mulangay

 Moringa is a time-tested medicine.
 Moringa Leaves contain amino acids viz.
 Aspartic acid, Glutamic acid, Serine and Glycine.
 These are excellent source of iron, hence recommended during pregnancy.
 The leaves increase semen.
 These expel worms and relieve constipation.
-Leaves are good for eyes and improves vision and increases breast milk production.
+Leaves are good for the eyes and improves vision and increases breast milk production.
 Moringa leaves reduces blood pressure and are useful in hypertension.

 Moringa leaves Nutrition and Benefits

 Moringa leaves and Moringa pods are highly nutritious.
 They contain large amounts of vitamins, proteins and minerals.
-You may not believe the fact in some parts of Africa, Moringa leaf powder is given to malnourished children, pregnant women and breast-feeding mothers as a food supplement.
+You may not believe the fact in some parts of Africa, Moringa leaf powder is given to malnourished children, pregnant women and breastfeeding mothers as a food supplement.

 This works as miracle and helps to improve their general health.
 This improves their body immunity to fight repetitive infectious diseases.
 Its leaves, pods, and flowers all are edible.
 When leaves nutrition compared gram-for-gram from other food items, they give more than seven times the vitamin C found in oranges, 10 times the vitamin A found in carrots, 17 times the calcium found in milk, nine times the protein found in yogurt, 15 times the potassium found in bananas and 25 times the iron found in spinach.
 Read more about eating moringa leaves.

 The leaves are eaten as vegetable.
 Medicinally boiled leaves reduces body heat and cures eye diseases and indigestion.
-The flowers increases fertility in males by increasing sperm production.
+The flowers increases the fertility in males by increasing sperm production.

 |Particular||100 grams of leaves (Percent of RDA)||100 grams of Pods (Percent of RDA)|